kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I did not know I was already famous in teen rape-gang porn and had been for decades.
 - Dénia cyber-stalkers were yet to inform me about that but they would soon [flash up stills for me to see](november.md#first-time-they-flash-up-my-naked-16-year-old-body-on-x) which apparently was supposed to *finish me off* psychologically at least.
 - The pic was up for about a week in December and then it disappeared and never reappeared.
-- I showed the search results on my mobile to two people who were physically present.
+- I showed these search results on my mobile to two people who were physically present.

 ## YouTube

 - Another avenue of cyber-violence is YouTube.
-- I use YouTube links on my [`DJ #MaSelecta`](https://x.com/search?q=%23MaSelecta%20(from%3A1frgvn)&f=live&src=typed_query) series which is when I listen to tunes that I like, or tunes that I want to share with hackers, such as Who Is Silvia, and I share them by tweeting them on X.com.
+- I use YouTube links on my [`DJ #MaSelecta`](https://x.com/search?q=%23MaSelecta%20(from%3A1frgvn)&f=live&src=typed_query) series.
+- I listen to tunes that I like, or tunes that I want to share with hackers, such as *Who Is Silvia?*, and I share them by tweeting them on X.com which is where I think they're monitoring what I do.

 ![Who is Silvia](../../content/images/youtube/who-is-silvia-search.png)